Location

 The second floor

-Accessible via a wooden staircase from the first floor’s landing, it is laid out around a landing that provides access to an initial bedroom with a shower, as well as a lavatory and three bedrooms, two of which have their own adjacent bathroom.
+Accessible via a wooden staircase from the first floor’s landing, it is laid out around a landing that provides access to an initial bedroom with a shower, as well as a lavatory and three bedrooms, two of which have their own adjacent bathroom, while this level features mainly narrow-plank hardwood floors.

 The third floor

-A small landing opens on to an immense room converted into a bedroom with a lavatory, bathroom and wardrobe.
+A small landing opens on to an immense room, with hardwood floors, which has been converted into a bedroom with a lavatory, bathroom and wardrobe.

 The Barn